Manage Commits & Delete Data

 pachctl finish commit <repo>@<branch>

-Delete the initial bad commit and all its children up to the newly finished commit.
+Optionally, wipe this file from your history by squashing the initial bad commit and all its children up to the newly finished commit.